Tezos-India/TezAsia-2k23/README.md

 ## Step - 2:  Create your folder
 After forking the repository, clone the repository to your pc/desktop, and then create a folder with your **TeamName** as the folder name.

+Unclear about cloning?
+No problem, we've got your back.
+Click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to learn about it.

 ## Step - 3: Project Code Base
 Push Your code base in this folder.
 This should include all your files for frontend as well as the backend